camroberts/udacity/README.md

 # NRL Salary Cap

 ## Summary
 The National Rugby League (NRL) is Australia's premier rugby league football competition.
 The league in its various forms has been running since 1908.
 In 1990, the league introduced a salary cap in an attempt to level the playing field between participating clubs.
 I've set out to see if the cap made the competition more even by investigating the end of regular season standings of participating teams over the past fifty years.
 Primarily I'm interested in how many seasons pass between minor premiership wins (ie. finishing first in the table) and how long the fans are waiting for their team to win.
-Afterall, this is the often the most important thing to a fan - winning.
+After all, this is the often the most important thing to a fan - winning.

 I've used the minor premiership rather than the champion or grand final winner since I feel that a team which leads over twenty or thirty rounds and loses the final is still the best performing team of that season.
 However, many would argue fans care more about the grand final winner.
 So this analysis could be performed again using that as the benchmark instead.